vkostyanetsky/Zipper/README.md

 py zipper.py MySource MyTarget
 ```

-The MySource directory will be copied to the MyTarget directory as a ZIP archive, which name is includes the current date and time (`2023_02_23 09_23_46.zip`, for example).
+The MySource directory will be copied to the MyTarget directory as a ZIP archive, which name consists of the current date and time (`2023_02_23 09_23_46.zip`, for example).